-Winning the Black Diamond Alpine Carbon Cork trekking pole, the Alpine Carbon Cork from Black Diamond is strong, comfortable to use and extremely versatile - performing the best out of any pole in the widest range of conditions.
+Winning the best trekking pole award, the Black Diamond Alpine Carbon Cork is strong, comfortable to use and extremely versatile - performing the best out of any pole in the widest range of conditions.

 Made from premium grade carbon fibre coupled with classic, yet innovative cork grips, the Alpine Carbon Cork has been a placeholder in the top 10 list for a number of years now.
 It’s a solidly built, no frills pole that focuses on performance and versatility, making it a true all-rounder.